LACMA

 Curatorial Notes

-Lecterns were ubiquitous in church and domestic altars to support the open missals from which the priest read.
-The central panel is decorated with the Jesuit monogram IHS (symbolizing Christ).
-The work was meticulously conceived to highlight the beauty of the contrasting materials and the blossoming vines with their bold flowers.
+Missal stands were ubiquitous in churches and domestic altars to support the sacred books from which the priest read during Mass.
+Here, the central panel is decorated with the Jesuit monogram IHS, symbolizing Christ.
+The work was meticulously conceived to highlight the beauty of the contrasting materials and the blossoming vines with their bold flowers, including carnations and tulips.

 Provenance